foundation-ui/usefui.dev/README.md

 - [x] Update Schema to show library and JSON files
 - [x] Manually insert samples
 - [x] Render samples in the UI
+- [x] Deploy to confirm the setup is up and running
 - [ ] Add Auth using Clerk
 - [ ] Generate Library
 - [ ] Library Page Details